 One Sentence Description

-All About Jazz called her “the queen of chamber jazz,” violinist, composer and erhu player Meg Okura leads the Pan Asian Chamber Jazz Ensemble, a group of virtuosi, featuring some of the best young musicians in jazz.
-Hailed by the New York Times as “vibrant” and “sophisticated,” the ensemble “successfully blends the musical cultures of East and West for a new and exciting direction in modern jazz expression.”
+All About Jazz called her “the queen of chamber jazz," composer and erhu player, and a Grammy nominated violinist, Meg Okura leads the Pan Asian Chamber Jazz Ensemble, a group of virtuosi, featuring some of the best young musicians in jazz.
+Hailed by the New York Times as “vibrant" and “sophisticated," the ensemble “successfully blends the musical cultures of East and West for a new and exciting direction in modern jazz expression."
 (Inside New York Magazine)

 Formerly a concert violinist, Okura started pursuing jazz upon her graduation from The Juilliard School where she was the concertmaster of the Juilliard Opera Orchestra.
 After dedicated herself to mastering jazz improvisation and soon, with her switch of genres and evolution into what she explains as “a more complete musician," Okura began to advance her career as a jazz violinist, touring internationally with the late Michael Brecker, Steve Swallow, Tom Harrell, as well as her own group.
 Okura has been heard at venues from the Knitting Factory to Carnegie Hall to Madison Square Garden, from Barbican Centre in London to Hollywood Bowl in California, from Village Vanguard to Blue Note Tokyo, and festivals and concert halls around the world.